 The KINgDOM segment included Ukrit Sa-nguanhai’s The Pob’s House (บ้านผีปอบ), which was previously shown at Histoire(s) du thai cinéma, another film programme curated by Wiwat.
 In The Pob’s House, an elderly woman is attacked by villagers who believe her to be an evil spirit.
 Her granddaughter is also killed, and the child’s body is beaten in an echo of the mob violence of 6th October 1976.
 A little boy turns to the camera and grins, in reference to the smiling boy from Neal Ulevich’s famous 6th October photograph.
 The Pob’s House was made in response to another massacre, in 2010, and as Ukrit explains in a voiceover, his film is an allegory for the violence “buried in people’s minds.”

 The evening ended with Yellow Duck Against Dictatorship, another new film by Sorayos, compiled from raw footage of riot police firing water cannon at protesters outside parliament on 17th November.
-The protesters used inflatable rubber ducks to protect themselves from jets of water laced with tear gas, and Sorayos was on the front line with the protesters, whereas most news camera crews were behind the barricades.
+The protesters used inflatable rubber ducks to protect themselves from jets of water laced with tear gas (as the David versus Goliath-style title suggests), and Sorayos was on the front line with the protesters, whereas most news camera crews were behind the barricades.